-- If a job or scholarship offer seems too good to be true, it most likely is; - NEVER accept an offer that requires you to deposit funds into your account in excess of the actual payment, and then forward a portion elsewhere. - NEVER accept an offer that involves the purchase of gift cards or other similar payment mechanisms. - NEVER provide credentials, bank account information, login names, passwords, or other identifying information via email. - ALWAYS verify the legitimacy of any request that appears to be from a supervisor or co-worker before taking any urgent action. - ALWAYS use directories, Google and social media searches, the telephone, or other media to confirm that people are who they claim to be.
+- If a job or scholarship offer seems too good to be true, it most likely is; - NEVER accept an offer that requires you to deposit money into an account, then forward the excess payment elsewhere. - NEVER accept an offer that involves the purchase of gift cards or other similar payment mechanisms. - NEVER provide credentials, bank account information, login names, passcodes, passwords or other identifying information via email. - ALWAYS verify the legitimacy of any request that appears to be from a supervisor or co-worker before taking any urgent action. - ALWAYS use directories, Google and social media searches, the telephone, or other media to confirm that people are who they claim to be.
 For your own safety, if you are arranging your first face-to-face meeting with someone you met online, be sure to meet in a public place with friends present.

-If you encounter online safety concerns, online scams or computer and network misuse, report the incident to the University's Office of Information Security at infosec@uga.edu.
+If you encounter online safety concerns, online scams or computer and network misuse, report your concerns to the University's Office of Information Security at infosec@uga.edu.
 The Office of Information Security will promptly investigate and refer matters to appropriate authorities.